mui/mui-x/docs/data/migration/migration-tree-view-v7/migration-tree-view-v7.md

 # Migration from v7 to v8

-<p class="description">This guide describes the changes needed to migrate the Date and Time Pickers from v6 to v7.</p>
+<p class="description">This guide describes the changes needed to migrate the Tree View from v7 to v8.</p>

 ## Introduction